Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Introduction

-We benchmark our methodology with the traditional sequential least squares forecast and energy and reserve scheduling approach.
-We apply the proposed methodology to multiple case studies, namely, an illustrative single-bus system, the IEEE 24-, 118-, and 300-bus test systems and even larger systems with up to 6,000 buses.
-Results show that the proposed approach yields consistently better performance in out-of-sample tests than the benchmark where forecasts and decisions are sequentially carried out.
-More specifically, by comparing the newly proposed exact and heuristic methods, we show that the heuristic approach is capable of consistently achieving high-quality solutions.
-For larger systems, where the exact method fails to find solutions within reasonable computational times, the heuristic method still exhibits high-quality performance compared to the benchmark for all test systems.
+Finally, to empirically corroborate the relevance of our contributions and to demonstrate the applicability, performance, and scalability of our methodology, we benchmark the proposed method with the traditional sequential least squares forecast and energy and reserve scheduling approach (Section \ref{sec-simulations}).
+To do that, we analyze the proposed methodology in several case studies using multiple test systems ranging from single bus systems to realistic, very large systems with up to 13,659 buses.
+In our tests, we consider both synthetic and real load data to demonstrate the effectiveness of our proposed approach.
+Results show that the two proposed application-driven learning approaches (demand and reserves and only reserves) consistently yield better performance on out-of-sample tests than the benchmark, where forecasts and decisions are sequentially carried out.
+For very large systems, where the exact method fails to find solutions within reasonable computational times, the heuristic method exhibits high-quality performance compared to the benchmark for all test systems. {As benchmarks, we consider both LS-based forecasts and \textit{ad hoc} biased forecasts as mentioned in \cite{CAISO}.} }